Video hosted by Apple at devstreaming-cdn.apple.com

 With the new -weverything flag, or weverything, you can truly turn on all the warnings that are in the compiler.
 Now, the one caveat is-- well, there's two caveats.
 One, if you upgrade compilers, you should just basically expect your code not to compile anymore if you're passing w-error.
 This is really the intended workflow, right?
 And the idea is that you immediately are drawing attention to the new issues, and you can decide either to fix them or disable those warnings.

-and you could do so simply by passing the -w, no, and the warning name flag to the compiler.
+And you could do so simply by passing the -w, no, and the warning name flag to the compiler.
 So it's a very powerful workflow.
 And as we saw earlier in the diagnostics, the compiler will tell you what the warning flag is when you see the warning, right?
 So there's no discoverability problem.
 You know exactly how to turn the warnings off.
+Now, the other caveat about this approach, besides, you know, the w-air issue, is that there are many warnings.
+Some warnings are more like coding-style conventions.
+For example, we have the new default synthesis feature in Xcode 4.4.
+There is a warning for transitioning from, you know, older code that's using explicit synthesis to default synthesis.

 And some people would like to still be warned about explicitly, you know, not explicitly synthesizing your properties.
 That is a coding-style warning.
 If you don't want to see it, which shouldn't apply to most of you, just turn the warning off.
-So that's the one caveat, is, like, there's a lot of different warnings here.
+So that's the one caveat, like there's a lot of different warnings here.
 Just cherry-pick the ones that make sense for you.
 Beyond just the command line, you continue to have the power to control compiler warnings within a source file.
+Many of you may not be aware, but we have these preprocessor pragmas, which allow you to conditionally suppress a warning within a scope of text or even promote a particular warning to an error.
+And so this is documented on the LVM open source web page, but the syntax is pretty simple.
+As you can see right here, you just say, map this warning to an error and just give the warning name.
 Finally, we have improved the ability to control analyzer issues.
-We've expanded the Xcode build settings to allow you to turn off and turn on and turn off various checkers.
+We've expanded the Xcode build settings to allow you to turn on and turn off various checkers.

 You can do this on a per-project and target level, and we will continue to enhance this workflow going forward.
 So to summarize, we're very passionate that a better compiler means better applications.
 We care very much about the quality of what you are producing and putting on the App Store.
 And your users obviously do too.

-So in the LLVM compiler 4.0, we've improved the performance of the compiler for you to write better code.
+So in the LVM compiler 4.0, we've improved the performance of the compiler for you to write better code.
 It's faster.
 The compiler itself is faster.
 Great language improvements.
 It reduces boilerplate.
 It lets you let more elegant code that's less error-prone.
 And we've improved its ability to find more issues early with improved compiler warnings and vastly improved static analysis.
 There's a lot of places you can look for more information.
 Michael Jurowicz, our developer tools evangelist.
 The open source web pages have a lot of information that you go to.
-There's tips on using the Static Analyser, the Static Analyser open source page.
+There's tips on using the Static Analyzer, the Static Analyzer open source page.

 And we are directly available on the developer forums.
 So we're happy to meet with you at the labs.
 But we post on the developer forums all the time.
 So if you have questions or concerns, you can reach many of us directly there.
 And with that, we hope you enjoy the rest of the conference.
 Thank you.